Lochnivar/ashverse/notes/questions-and-answers.md

 ---

-## FAIRFAX AND MEADE FAMILIES
+## FAIRFAX AND HASKELL FAMILIES

 ### Family Background

-**Q26:** What makes the Fairfax and Meade families "prominent"?
+**Q26:** What makes the Fairfax and Haskell families "prominent"?
 Are they:
 - [ ] Wealthy landowners?
 - [ ] Political dynasties?
 - [ ] Military families?